 - Cloth masks are distributed to patients upon their arrival, and at this time wearing those masks will be voluntary.
 That may change as the COVID-19 situation continues to evolve.
 Patients will be provided with one cloth mask — and only one cloth mask! — to keep and care for during their stay at Cornerstone of Recovery.
 IN ADDITION: Potential patients coming to Cornerstone for admission are encouraged to bring their own masks, if they have one and if they so wish.

 - The first stages of the admissions process includes an assessment by our nursing staff, which involves a more thorough physical screening.
-Cornerstone of Recovery tests all patients during the admission process for COVID-19 antibodies.
-According to Travis Pyle, Cornerstone's Director of Medical Services, "While this type of test is not a definitive, it will give us good insight and guidance on how to proceed with the admission and will mitigate some level of risk to staff and other patients.
-If a patient has any signs or symptoms consistent with COVID-19 or a positive antibody, the individual is tested for COVID-19 using PCR/DNA testing on campus and isolated in a specifically designated quarantine room until a negative result is obtained from the external laboratory.
+If a patient has any signs or symptoms consistent with COVID-19, the individual is tested for COVID-19 using PCR/DNA testing on campus and isolated in a specifically designated quarantine room until a negative result is obtained from the external laboratory.
 Medical staff is provided with PPE as recommended by the CDC to ensure their safety.
-If a patient were to test positive for COVID-19 they would be referred to a hospital and would not be allowed back on our campus until it is confirmed that they were no longer contagious with COVID-19.
+If a patient were to test positive for COVID-19 they would be moved to a quarantine wing or referred to a hospital, and would not be allowed back among the general population until it is confirmed that they were no longer contagious with COVID-19.

 - All patients undergoing medical detoxification are monitored by nursing staff every two hours, including ongoing assessment of any symptoms that might indicate infection with COVID-19.